Orbital-Web/Raphael/README.md

 - `v1.2` 🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩⬜⬜🟥🟥🟥🟥🟥🟥 `v1.0` [253 / 34 / 113]
 - `v1.3` 🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩⬜🟥🟥🟥🟥 `v1.0` [301 / 23 / 76]

 The estimated [ELO](https://www.chessprogramming.org/Match_Statistics#Elo-Rating_.26_Win-Probability) of the different versions in relation to one another is as follows (with `v1.0` set to an ELO of 1000).
-Note that these ELO do not reflect each version's strength against human players.
+Note that these ELO do not reflect each version's strength against humans and other engines.
 Rather, they are just used as a way to compare each version's performance.
 <table>
     <tr align="center">
         <th>Version</th>